ClickHouse/ClickHouse/docs/en/development/style.md

 }
 ```

-When using functions with response codes or errno, always check the result and throw an exception in case of error.
+When using functions with response codes or `errno`, always check the result and throw an exception in case of error.

 ```cpp
 if (0 != close(fd))
     throwFromErrno("Cannot close file " + file_name, ErrorCodes::CANNOT_CLOSE_FILE);
 ```

-Asserts are not used.
+`Do not use assert`.

 **4.** Exception types.